Professor, Department Chair

 I am currently accepting graduate students interested in the fields of political anthropology, political economy, and engendered livelihoods and welcome inquiries about specific areas of supervision.

 My ethnographic research has been predominantly in Zimbabwe and South Africa, particularly on commercial farm workers.
 I have been examining the economic strategies, institutional arrangements and the constitutive cultural politics shaping current and former farm worker strategies to access resources, particularly land, during the on-going land redistribution exercises in Zimbabwe and deepening political and economic crises in this southern African nation, including those that involve working on South African farms.

 More recently, I am engaged with two research projects examining gender and artisanal and small-scale mining in Sierra Leone, Mozambique, Kenya, Uganda, Rwanda and DRC, which has entailed my carrying out ethnographic research in Sierra Leone and Mozambique.

-For more information on my current interdisciplinary research see Women and ASM in sub-Saharan Africa.
+For more information on my current interdisciplinary research see Artisanal Mining and Gender in sub-Saharan Africa.

 Recent Courses Taught

 Graduate: Theory and Methods I and II; Land, Labour & Community: The Cultural Politics of Rural Development; International Development & Institutions: Anthropological Approaches; The Anthropology of Rural Development: Resources, Institutions and Cultural Politics; Anthropology of Natural Resources in the Global South

 Undergraduate: Studies in Contemporary sub-Saharan Africa; Contemporary Anthropological Theory; Introduction to Anthropology; Development & Underdevelopment; Ethnographic Engagements with the State; Anthropology of Natural Resources in the Global South